luigiselmi/algorithms/README.md

 in which the goal is to determine the number of sites that have to be opened for a square lattice to percolate.
 The ratio between the number of open sites and the total number of sites N is called percolation threshold and it is a constant that represents a phase transition of the system.
 No analytical solution has been found so far to determine this threshold.
 The square lattice is made up of N^2 blocked site that are opened randomly one by one till the system percolates.
 A Java class is available to execute many tests so that the result is statistically significant.
-It can be executed with the command
+It can be executed from the root folder with the command

 ```
 $ java -cp "lib/algs4.jar;target/classes" assignments.percolation.PercolationStats 200 10000